Please note that these website pages have been transferred to cmc.org, and will not be updated.

 - Instructors emphasize the importance of the Ten Essential Systems on each field day and give students opportunities to practice with unfamiliar gear and subject matter.

 - Most groups meet between 6:00 and 8:00 am on their designated field day.
-Duration and distance vary each day as determined by the instructor team.
+Duration and distance vary each day as determined by the instructor team, typically 5 miles or more.
 Be prepared to spend a full day (and many times, into the evening) in the field on every trip.

 The WTS Manual provides an essential foundation for the course.
-A hard copy is included with your tuition.
 Download a copy HERE.
 There are additional online instruction materials.

-Students must attend all lecture nights and field days to complete the course.
-Lectures are approximately 1 hour, followed by 90-minute group meetings.
+Students must attend all group meeting nights and field days to complete the course.
 Field days vary in duration but are at least 6-8 hours plus transit time and social stops.
-Most students report 2-3 hours per week in addition to class and field days for reading, homework, gear acquisition, and trip planning.
+Most students report 2-3 hours per week in addition to class and field days for viewing, reading, homework, gear acquisition, and trip planning.
 STUDENTS FREQUENTLY UNDERESTIMATE THE ADDITIONAL TIME REQUIRED.

 Please review the schedule carefully before enrolling to ensure you can fully participate.